 - Community building: Develop loyal customer bases

 This might surprise you: Category managers often review brand social media accounts before initial meetings.
 They’re looking for engagement rates, customer sentiment, and marketing sophistication.
+Brands that have invested in turning customers into brand advocates through user-generated content consistently make stronger impressions during buyer reviews.

 Search Engine Optimization for Product Discovery